sharpliner/sharpliner/README.md

 Sharpliner is a .NET library that lets you use C# for Azure DevOps pipeline definition.
 Exchange YAML indentation problems for the type-safe environment of C# and let the intellisense speed up your work!

-> **Please read!**
-> This project got traction online before we were able to complete a proper release.
-Many things are already working, some are not.
-No contribution is too small, we welcome all!
->
-> Please check [[Project status]](#project-status) below for more details on what is possible.

 ## Table of contents
 - [Getting started](#getting-started)
 - [Example](#example)